Why study abroad on a student visa?

 Study in Germany

 Germany has an excellent education system with a significant focus on research projects and qualification through internships.
 Most undergraduate courses are taught in German, which means you will be required to submit a certificate of German language proficiency.
 The admission process varies according to the level of study.

 If the duration of your course is three months or shorter, you can apply for a SCHENGEN visa.
 Otherwise, you will need to apply for a German student visa.
 To apply, you will need to provide proof of financial resources (minimum of €10,236).
 In addition, you’ll need to show an admission letter from your university, evidence of your earlier education, and health insurance.
 Finally, you’ll need a certificate of language proficiency (English or German).

 German permanent residency (PR) after study

 After living in Germany lawfully for several years, you can apply for a settlement permit.
 This German permanent residence permit gives you the right to live and work in Germany.
-You can also bring dependant family members to live with you through reunification.
+You can also bring dependent family members to live with you through a family reunification visa.

 To apply, you must have worked in a job that is related to your academic qualification for a minimum of two years.
 Additionally, you must hold a residence permit for work, self-employment, or an EU Blue Card.
 After eight years in Germany on a PR permit, you can obtain naturalization and become a German citizen.